cybertraining-dsc/fa20-523-316/project/project.md

 So, we've taken a quick look at the sentiment of tweets.
 There are a lot of analysis variants.
 It looks great to study the tweets by each twitter account, for instance, but these features have a lot of NaN values, and therefore don't cover the actual situation.
 Based on the analysis from the twitter the predicted winner is projected.The sentiment analysis was performed only on data that had geo-data originating from the "United States of America" to try to ascertain the sentiment in each respective dataset and therefore each presidential candidate.

+## 8. Acknowledgements

+Would like to thank Dr. Gregor Von Laszewski, Dr. Geoffrey Fox, and the associate instructors for providing continuous guidance and feedback for this final project.

-## 8. Plan for the rest of the Semseter
+## 9. Plan for the rest of the Semseter

 October 26:
 - Furthur looking into new datasets and getting new twitter data.